 While most provided a much-needed service, increasing state and community interest in child welfare, coupled with revelations of child deaths in care, led to paid care-giving gaining a sinister reputation.
 The trial and subsequent execution of care-giver Minnie Dean for child murder in 1895 was the most well-known example.

-The first known crèches – as childcare centres were commonly called then – were established in the second half of the 19th century by voluntary organisations to care for the children of working women.
-A Nelson newspaper recorded that funds were raised to start a crèche in 1868, while a Dunedin paper reported a similar endeavour in 1879.
+The first known crèches – as childcare centres were commonly called then – were established in New Zealand in the late 19th and early 20th centuries by voluntary organisations to care for the children of working women.
+Creches began in Auckland in 1887 and Wellington in 1903.
 Early crèches struggled financially and were unpopular with society at large because they supported working women and single mothers.

 There was a significant class difference between the organisers and users of early crèches and kindergartens.
 They were set up by well-off, middle-class people with charitable interests for the children of working-class families.
 This divide is suggested by a crèche meeting advertisement published in 1879: ‘A MEETING will be held in the TEMPERANCE HALL on FRIDAY AFTERNOON at 2 o’clock, to inaugurate the [crèche], his Worship the Mayor in the chair.
 Subscribers and all Ladies and Gentlemen interested in the matter are earnestly invited to attend.’1

 The Sisters of Compassion, led by Mother Mary Joseph Aubert, founded the first successful crèche in Wellington in 1903.
 No fees were charged by the St Joseph’s Crèche and full-day care was offered.
 It was one of a number of social services run by the sisters, which may in part explain its success – public donations supported a wider programme of good works, not just a crèche.
 The crèche (renamed the Aubert Childcare Centre) was still operating in 2011.